-The role of courts is to protect the balance of power between the state and the people, refusing to let technological change eviscerate individual privacy and security from the state.
+The role of courts is to protect the balance of power between the state and the people, refusing to let technological change eviscerate individual privacy and security from individuals.
 The Supreme Court’s decision in Carpenter v.
-United States presents a new way forward that safeguards legitimate privacy interests, while still allowing law enforcement to police bad actors.
+United States presents a new way forward that safeguards legitimate privacy interests while still allowing law enforcement to police bad actors.

-In Carpenter, the Court held that law enforcement officials may not collect historical cell site location information (CSLI) from a cell phone service provider without a warrant, showing of probable cause.
+In Carpenter, the Court held that law enforcement officials may not collect historical cell site location information (CSLI) from a cell phone service provider without a warrant showing probable cause.
 The majority opinion declined to extend the third-party doctrine to the FBI’s collection of seven days of CSLI from cell phone service providers.
-Thus, it reinvented the "reasonable expectation of privacy" and narrowed what is known as the third-party doctrine, The majority reasoning extends beyond location information, this is an opinion about information the law enforcement authorities can use to locate people generally, not CSLI specifically.
+Thus, it reinvented the "reasonable expectation of privacy" and narrowed what is known as the third-party doctrine.
+The majority reasoning extends beyond location information, this opinion addresses information the law enforcement authorities can use to locate people generally, not CSLI specifically.
 Although the Carpenter Court expressly declined to overrule United States v.
 Miller, and Smith v.
-Maryland, hints throughout the Carpenter opinions suggest that in the future, these two opinions will be narrowed to the facts of those 1970s cases, since Bank records and phone records can be as deeply revealing as CSLI.
+Maryland, hints throughout the Carpenter opinions suggest that in the future, these two opinions will be narrowed to the specific facts of those 1970s cases, since bank and phone records can be as deeply revealing as CSLI.

 (4) Extending Carpenter to Unmasking Cryptocurrency Users

-Carpenter called into question the third-party doctrine, and signaled departure from precedent.
-This departure can justify more extensions beyond its explicit holding.
-This Article argues that unmasking cryptocurrency user's identities should also be subjected to a warrant and require the government to show probable cause to illegality.
-Users of cryptocurrencies have reasonable expectation to privacy similar to the reasonable expectation in bank records.
-Unmasking the identities of cryptocurrencies users can reveal information on the users' financial activities.
-Thus, such unmasking should be covered under Carpenter and not be subjected to the third-party doctrine.
-Not extending Carpenter to the unmasking of cryptocurrencies identities will leave them insufficiently protected from government intrusion.
-Consequently, they will be disincentivized from using such tokens for legitimate purpose.
-Without a warrant requirement for unmasking, such tokens will be grinded to a halt, resulting in a loss for economy of society.
-Therefore, we conclude that subjecting the unmasking procedure of cryptocurrency users' identities to a warrant, is the proper balance between legitimate privacy interests and national security considerations of allowing law enforcement to police terrorists and other bad actors in the age of advanced technologies.
+Carpenter called into question the third-party doctrine, and signaled a departure from precedent.
+This departure can justify further extensions beyond the explicit holdings in the case.
+This Article argues that unmasking cryptocurrency user identities should also be subject to a warrant and require the government to show probable cause of illegality.
+Cryptocurrency users have a reasonable expectation of privacy similar to the reasonable expectation with regard to bank records.
+Unmasking the identities of cryptocurrencies users can reveal information regarding the user’s financial activities.
+Thus, such unmasking should be covered under Carpenter and be exempt from the third-party doctrine.
+Failing to extend Carpenter to the unmasking of cryptocurrency user identities would allow them insufficient protection against government intrusion.
+Consequently, they would be disincentivized from using such tokens for legitimate purposes.
+Without a warrant requirement for unmasking, such tokens would be grinded to a halt, resulting in losses for the economy and society.
+Therefore, we conclude that subjecting the unmasking procedure of cryptocurrency users' identities to a warrant achieves the proper balance between legitimate privacy interests and national security considerations of allowing law enforcement to police terrorists and other bad actors in the age of advanced technology.

 IV.
 Speak Out: Addressing the Objections and Limitations

-Verifying and Unmasking cryptocurrencies identities is not a “silver bullet” and it can have some limitations and shortcoming.
+Verifying and unmasking cryptocurrency identities is not a “silver bullet” and it may have some limitations and shortcomings.
 Several objections to the proposed framework can be anticipated—thus, some wrinkles must be ironed out.
-This final part of the Article addresses them.
+This final Part of the Article addresses them.

 The First Amendment

-In the U.S. freedom of speech enjoys stronger protection than in other Western democracies.
-The First Amendment protects the right of free speech against government censorship.
-The “right to record” can protect data collection; raw data may also enjoy First Amendment protections and even a source code can be considered a protected speech.
-The following subsections addresses freedom of expression objection against the proposal of verification validation and unmasking of cryptocurrencies identities.
+In the US, freedom of speech enjoys stronger protection than in other Western democracies.
+The First Amendment protects freedom of speech against government censorship.
+The “right to record” can protect data collection.
+Raw data may also enjoy First Amendment protections and even a source code can be considered protected speech.
+The following subsections address freedom of expression objections to the proposed verification, validation and unmasking of cryptocurrency user identity.

-1 ) Identity Verification, Unmasking and Cryptocurrencies' users Freedom of Expression
+1 ) Identity Verification, Unmasking and Cryptocurrency - User Freedom of Expression